Written by:

 This shortens the path from discovery to purchase by removing unnecessary steps.

 Blacklyf leaned on CTWA, combined with automated qualification flows powered by Wati.
+The results were as follows:

 Reducing friction between interest and conversation made a measurable impact on performance.